When we first think of studio photography, we imagine a lot of fancy (and expensive) equipment that not even a NASA engineer could understand.

 This is the classic 5-in-1 rounded reflector you can buy on Amazon for a low price.
 It is the cheapest and most versatile alternative for photographers at all levels.

-Like a softbox, an umbrella does a fantastic job at diffusing the light.
+Like a softbox, an umbrella does a fantastic job of diffusing the light.

 This is the preferred light modifier for portraits and fashion shots.
 It produces a beautiful, soft, and dramatic light.